PolkachuIntern/treasury_proposals/polkachu_2021q4_maintenance.md

 # Polkachu 2021 Q4 Maintenance

 This treasury proposal is between the Kusama Council and Scenic Hills LLC (d.b.a Polkachu), an LLC registered in the United States with EIN 84-4435092.
+This is our first maintenance proposal.

 ## Service description
 - Polkachu maintains a popular dashboard for the Thousand Validators Program.
 The team has engaged in the Thousand Validators Program's Element chats of both Kusama and Polkadot, seeking feedback and continuously making improvement.
 When the Program announced the latest scoring changes, Polkachu's frontend was updated within days, even ahead of the official program site.
 Sample Pages: [Kusama Dashboard](https://polkachu.com/kusama/thousand_validators) and [Polkadot Dashboard](https://polkachu.com/polkadot/thousand_validator)